 Also roots radio stations have taken note, 2 of the tracks from "Until The Day Is Done" were in the Roots Music Report’s Top 10 folk rock songs for most of the summer of 2016.

-Massey performs regularly in DC area clubs and coffeehouses.
-He has assembled an extraordinary band consisting largely of the players on his CD's, all veterans of the Washington DC area music scene.
-Their versatility allows them to explore the wide variety of styles and genres reflected in Massey’s compositions, from swampy rockers to bluegrass inflected country rock to delicate ballads.
+Massey performs regularly in the DC area clubs and coffeehouses.
+He has assembled an extraordinary band consisting largely of the players on his CD's, all veterans of the Washington area music scene.
+Their versatility allows them to explore the variety of styles and genres reflected in Massey’s compositions, from swampy rockers to bluegrass inflected country rock to delicate ballads.

 Massey’s latest offering, a 6 song EP called "Island Creek", includes haunting reflections on mortality, climate change, abiding love, religion and that staple of the fragile singer songwriter genre, baseball.
 More specifically, the Washington Nationals 2019 World Series championship.